Ride the Cyclone: Characters

-Cut characters from earlier versions of the show include Trishna (played by Almeera Jiwa), a shy nerdy girl next door who was into entomology and had a crush on her neighbor Hank.
+Cut characters from earlier versions of the show include Trishna (played by Almeera Jiwa), a shy, nerdy girl next door who was into entomology and had a crush on her neighbour Hank.
 Her character was changed to Astrid, Ocean's Nordic cousin (played by Celine Stubel), in October 2009.
 Hank (played by Tim Johnson) was repurposed into Astrid's boyfriend, and a character named Corey Ross (played by Carey Wass) would have a rap battle against himself in the show.
 Astrid and Corey's characters would later be cut to create Mischa Bachinski.